korakinos/mpv-srt-tools/README.md

+**Private fork** of mpv-video-splice with the added functionality to write timecodes to an SRT-compatible subtitle file in chronological order.
+The keybinding to write the SRT file is Alt + W.

+**No maintenance.**

 # mpv-video-splice
 An mpv player script that helps you create a video out of cuts made in the current playing video.